 As part of the Verulam estate, Sopwell House was used by members of the family until the end of the Second World War when it became a home for the aged before its conversion in 1969 to a hotel.
 The present owner, Abraham Bejerano, purchased the property in 1986 and has sensitively developed and updated the facilities taking immense care to retain the character and charm of the original Georgian house.

 AB Hotels Limited is a collection of two family-owned unique hotels with outstanding facilities in Hertfordshire and Essex.
 The AB Hotels passion is to deliver excellence, warm and friendly hospitality and to exceed all our guests’ expectations.

 Both hotels share the same underlying spirit, that is to perform with drive and serve with soul.
 The AB Hotels brand believes in the importance of spreading kindness one act at a time, striving to deliver perfect contentment for all.

 Abraham Bejerano spent several years working his way up in the hotel industry before buying Sopwell House in 1986.
-Previously the family have owned serval hotels including the George Hotel in Leicestershire, sold in 1983, the Chesterfield Hotel in Derbyside, sold in 1988 and most recent The Arch London sold in 2018.
+Previously the family have owned several hotels including the George Hotel in Leicestershire, sold in 1983, the Chesterfield Hotel in Derbyside, sold in 1988 and most recently The Arch London sold in 2018.